tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 ## Demonstrate

 This step is about proving to customers that their requirements have been realised.
 It's about giving them confidence.
 You can do this in whatever way works best for your team.
-A common approach is to run through a manual demo and walk through the passing acceptance tests huddled around a desk or with a projector.
+A common approach is to run through a manual demo and walk through the passing acceptance tests huddled around a desk.

 After the demo, if everyone agrees the implementation does what's expected, the story can be marked as done and you can go round the  cycle again with the next story.
-If everyone doesn't agree or if new issues come up, it's ok to go round the loop again with the same story.
+If there is disagreement or if new issues come up, it's ok to go round the loop again with the same story.
 Agree, develop, demo and deliver.

-You might choose to do this against a new story, related to the same area if you discover _incremental_ improvements that could be made.
+You might choose to do go round the loop again with a new story related to the same area if you discover _incremental_ improvements that could be made.
 This is different from going round the delivery cycle again with the same story which would be more _iterative_.
 Think of it like incrementally adding value rather than iteratively delivering value.
-It's like tweaking an already selling product in order to sell more (incremental improvement) as apposed to tweaking a product enough that it will actually sell in the first place (iterating).
+It's like tweaking an already selling product in order to sell more (incremental improvement) as apposed to building a product out until the point it can start to sell (iterating).